eddelbuettel/rpushbullet/README.md

 The package is reasonably mature and functional.

-Up until release 0.2.0, and external `curl` binary was used.
+Up until release 0.2.0, an external `curl` binary was used.
 We have since switched to using the [curl](https://cran.r-project.org/package=curl) package.

 ### Initialization